Want to warn visitors when they are leaving your site?

 To create a leaving notice popup, you will need to take the following steps:

-1. Install and activate FireBox
+1. Install and activate FireBox Pro

 3. Check trigger point

-1. Install & Activate FireBox Plugin
+1. Install FireBox Pro

 2. Create a Popup Displaying Leaving Notice